Aliucord/Aliucord/README.md

 ...and if none of these work, please visit our [support server](https://discord.gg/EsNDvBaHVU) and go to `#support` for help!

-¹If you'd like, you can disable this warning by turning off Play Protect in Google Play's settings, it's mostly useless but if you'd rather be safe, ignore this.
+¹If you'd like, you can disable this warning by turning off Play Protect in Google Play's settings, it's mostly useless.

+*Play Protect can be turned off by tapping on your user icon in the top right of Google Play, tapping on "Play Protect," tapping on the cog icon in the top right, and finally toggling
+"Scan apps with Play Protect" to off.
+This may result in Google Play "nagging" you to re-enable it sometimes when sideloading apps.*

 ²There is a more automated installation process available that is linked in these Discord channels